michaelpaulinus/personal-website/README.md

-This is project is my personal website that was designed using Vue, Vuetify and TypeScript.
+This project is my personal website that was designed using Vue, Vuetify and TypeScript.